Skip to content

 3. Open An Example Project

-Once the installed vendor tools have been registered, go to File -> Open Example Project.
-A list of possible projects based on your installed toolchain will be displayed.
+Once the FPGA vendor tools have been registered, go to File -> Open Example Project.
+A list of possible projects based on your InTime license and FPGA vendor tools will be displayed.

 Examples